 Meet The Committee

-The Organising Committee is delighted to invite you to this year’s inaugural International Business, Environment and Climate Conference (IBECC) which will be held in Cairns, Queensland, Australia.
-IBECC is hosted by Cairns Airport and the Cairns business community.
+The Organising Committee is delighted to invite you to the inaugural International Business, Environment & Climate Conference (IBECC).

 Ross Rolfe has extensive experience in senior positions in both the public and private sectors, having served as Director General of five Queensland departments, from the mid-1990s until 2007, including Premier Department, Coordinator General, Department of State Development and Department of Trade.